Cyber security incident at Langley Twigg

 What happened?

-On 11 January 2026 our security monitoring software alerted us to unauthorised activity on our computer network.
+On 11 January 2026 one of our staff became aware of unauthorised activity on our computer network thanks to our security monitoring software.
 In response we engaged our IT support provider to take immediate steps to contain the issue.
 This included switching off and disconnecting the Langley Twigg network from the internet while investigations took place.
-Despite being protected by cyber security software, our network had suffered a malicious attack, and was infected with a new strain of a virus that was not known to our anti-virus program at the time.
+Our network was targeted by a sophisticated malicious attack using a new strain of a virus that was not recognised by anti-virus programs at the time.
 An update has since been deployed which recognises this new malware strain.

 Before our systems were restored using backup copies, these were thoroughly sanitised and measures taken to further bolster security.

 Langley Twigg has engaged digital forensics experts to work with our IT provider.
 Their investigation has confirmed that the incident was the result of a malicious third-party attack.
-Unfortunately, it has also confirmed that the third-party extracted a portion of the data from our file server, which contained both internal information relating to Langley Twigg’s operations and some client documents.
+Unfortunately, the investigation has confirmed that some client data was copied from our file server.
+We are working to determine the full extent of what was accessed.

 We have notified the incident to the Office of the Privacy Commissioner and the New Zealand Police.